logzio/logz-docs/_source/user-guide/cloud-siem/demisto-xsoar-integration.md

   - shalper
 ---

-Automate your security responses to the security threats flagged by Logz.io using Cortex XSOAR (formerlly Demisto), a 3rd party tool.

-If you're working with both Cortex XSOAR and Logz.io Cloud SIEM, you can set up the integration in Cortex XSOAR, the industry-leading Security Orchestration, Automation & Response (SOAR) solution.
+Automate your security responses to the security threats flagged by Logz.io using [Cortex XSOAR](https://www.paloaltonetworks.com/cortex/xsoar) (formerly Demisto), the industry-leading Security Orchestration, Automation & Response (SOAR) solution.

-Logz.io is a fully-managed observability platform powered by open-source technologies that assures scalability, availability, and security.

-Logz.io Cloud SIEM is an extension aimed at securing distributed cloud workloads with simplified, DevOps-native threat detection and security analytics.
-It runs security analytics and compliance tests on the log data managed by Logz.io.
-It is accessed from the Logz.io Security account.

-The integration of Logz.io with Demisto is a two-way integration.
-The integration is focused on retrieving security alerts from Logz.io and allowing Demisto users to search across the logs stored in the Logz.io platform to increase observability into incident details. .

-The integration allows Demisto to automatically:
-Fetch an incident when a security rule triggers in the Logz.io Security account.
-Fetching can be set by rule severity and/or search query.
-Trigger responses in Playbooks following incidents originating in triggered Logz.io security rules.
-Run a command to query a Logz.io Operations account for the original logs that triggered Logz.io security rules.
+Integrate your Logz.io Cloud SIEM with Cortex xSOAR (formerly Demisto) to automatically remediate security incidents identified by Logz.io and increase observability into incident details.
+The integration allows Cortex xSOAR users to implement playbooks to automatically remediate incidents identified by Logz.io Cloud SIEM.
+In addition, Cortex xSOAR users can query Logz.io directly from Cortex xSOAR to investigate open questions or retrieve the logs responsible for triggering security rules.

-In addition, Demisto analysts can query and investigate logs from a Logz.io Operations account directly from the Demisto interface.
-This is done using the xxxxx command.
+In addition, users working in Cortex xSOAR can use Logz.io commands to run queries and investigate logs directly from the Cortex xSOAR interface.
+The log data is parsed, indexed, managed, and stored in your Logz.io Log Management account (i.e. the Operations account).

 Use Cases
-Demisto can automatically fetch incidents when security alerts trigger in Logz.io.
+* Cortex xSOAR can automatically fetch incidents when security alerts trigger in Logz.io.
 Fetching can be limited by filtering Logz.io security alerts by severity and contents.
-Demisto Playbooks can query for logs in Logz.io to retrieve the specific events that triggered the alerts.
+* Cortex xSOAR Playbooks can query for logs in Logz.io to retrieve the specific log details that triggered as security events
-Demisto analysts can query the Logz.io logging database directly from the Demisto interface.
+* Cortex xSOAR analysts can query the Logz.io logging database directly from the Cortex xSOAR interface.

-Logz.io is a fully-managed observability platform powered by open-source technologies that assures scalability, availability, and security.

-Logz.io Cloud SIEM is an extension aimed at securing distributed cloud workloads with simplified, DevOps-native threat detection and security analytics.
-It runs security analytics and compliance tests on the log data managed by Logz.io.
-It is accessed from the Logz.io Security account.

-The integration of Logz.io with Demisto is a two-way integration.
-The integration is focused on retrieving security alerts from Logz.io and allowing Demisto users to search across the logs stored in the Logz.io platform to increase observability into incident details. .
+The integration of Logz.io with Cortex xSOAR allows Cortex xSOAR to do the following automatically:
+* Fetch an incident when a security rule triggers in the Logz.io Security account.
+Fetching can be set by rule severity and/or search query.
+* Trigger responses in Playbooks following incidents originating in triggered Logz.io security rules.
+* Run a command to query a Logz.io Operations account for the original logs that triggered Logz.io security rules.

 The integration allows Demisto to automatically:
 Fetch an incident when a security rule triggers in the Logz.io Security account.
 Fetching can be set by rule severity and/or search query.